-The Special Education Teacher Assistant (S.E.T.A.) program prepares students for a variety of careers in schools, institutions and other workplace settngs.
+The Special Education Teacher Assistant (S.E.T.A.) program prepares students for a variety of careers in schools, institutions and other workplace settings.

-SETAs provide support in training and/or education involving basic life skills support and academic support in subjects requiring an understanding of the course curriculum content and learning concepts.
+Education Assistants (EA’s) provide support in training and/or education involving basic life skills support and academic support in subjects requiring an understanding of the course curriculum content and learning concepts.
 Various alternative communication techniques may also be included.
-Assistants help classroom teachers in the implementation of behaviour programs that assist with the severely behaviourally challenged to achieve specific goals.
+Education Assistants help classroom teachers in the implementation of behaviour programs that assist with the severely behaviourally challenged to achieve specific goals.
 Personal care assistance may be required.

 The Program includes both theoretical studies, observation and practical applications of the role of the Education Assistant.
 The program is scheduled to be completed in one year.

 Classes are scheduled for evenings and Saturdays.
-Students must also be available for observation during the day (2 weeks, 10 days total) as well as a four-week practicum placement during the day in a school arranged by RMC.
-You can expect 3 evenings of course work a week, plus full day Saturdays.
+Students must also be available for for a four-week practicum placement in a school arranged by RMC and two weeks of directed observation and shadowing early in the program.
+Successful applicants can expect three weeknight evenings and most Saturdays between early September through to the end of the following May.
 There are no classes on Saturdays that fall before a statutory holiday.